 These tools are intended to assist managers and instructors in planning for and designing new Adult Career Pathways courses.

-Adult Career Pathways Course Design Outline
+Adult Career Pathways Course Design Guidelines and Template

 Adult Career Pathways Curriculum Review Rubric

 This rubric was developed by ATLAS, in consultation with its 2016-17 Transitions PD Advisory Group.
 It has been used to review adult career pathways (ACP) course curricula for inclusion in this ATLAS ACP online resource library.
 The results of the review are detailed in the summary page for each curriculum, which notes pluses and drawbacks.

 The rubric can be used by an ABE program to review/evaluate its own adult career pathways course curricula and/or to review ACP curricula from other sources for potential use.
 It also provides a useful guideline for best practices in ACP course curriculum design.

 See also the ACP Course Design Outline, based on the rubric, which provides detailed guidance on designing and documenting ACP curricula for use in the ABE field.

 Articulate Your Learning Objectives

 Carnegie Mellon University

 A simple two-page guide with advice on articulating clear and learner-centered course objectives.
 Articulating learning objectives helps the instructor select and organize course content and determine appropriate assessments and instructional strategies.
 This in turn helps students direct their learning efforts appropriately and monitor their own progress.

 Links within the document include a list of action verbs that is extremely helpful in defining what kind of learning and demonstration of that learning we expect upon completion of a lesson, unit or course.